Long-time tails and cage effect in driven granular fluids

 Here $\langle \ldots \rangle$ denotes an average over the random noise $\bm\xi_i(t)$.
 Of particular interest is the diffusion coefficient, which is expected to decrease as we increase the volume fraction towards close packing.
 It can be obtained in two alternative ways, either via the integral of the VACF $3D= \int_0^\infty \mathrm d t \Phi(t)$, or as the time derivative of the MSD $6D= \lim_{t\rightarrow \infty}\; \frac {d \Delta \mathbf r^2 (t)}{dt}$.
 Both definitions are equivalent in a stationary state.

-\emph{Method---}In order to determine the MSD, the VACF and the diffusion coefficient, we performed event driven molecular dynamics simulations for several system parameters: $\varepsilon = 0.7, 0.8, 0.9$ and volume fractions $0.1 \leq \phi \leq 0.53725$.
+\emph{Method---}In order to determine the MSD, the VACF and the diffusion coefficient, we performed event driven molecular dynamics simulations for several system parameters: $0.5\leq \varepsilon \leq 0.9$ and volume fractions $0.1 \leq \eta \leq 0.53725$.
 To detect long-time tails it is very important to have good statistics, since the tails occur at times when the correlations are already quite small.
-Hence we chose a relatively small number of particles $N=10^4$ particles, but average each configuration over $1000$ independent runs.
-Like Bizon et~al.\cite{PhysRevE.60.4340} we choose the driving frequency, $f_{\text{Dr}}$, of the order of the collision frequency.
-The strength of the driving force is chosen depending on $\varepsilon$ such that the granular temperature attains the value $1$.
-Crystallization of the system has never been observed in the simulation, unless we prepare the system in a crystalline state initially, which was found to be stable in time only for $\varepsilon=0.9$ and the highest density ($\phi=0.53725$) investigated.
+Hence we use a relatively small number of particles $N\simeq 10^4$ particles, but average each configuration over $1000$ independent runs.
+Like Bizon et~al.~\cite{PhysRevE.60.4340} we choose the driving frequency, $f_{\text{Dr}}$, of the order of the collision frequency.
+The balance of energy input and dissipation requires $v_{\text{Dr}}^2\approx \frac{1-\varepsilon^2}{4}T/m$.
+We choose $v_{\text{Dr}}$ to achieve the same $T$ for different $\varepsilon$.
+It is convenient to use dimensionless units such that $a=2, m=1$ and $T=1$.
+Crystallization of the system has never been observed in the simulation, unless we prepare the system in a crystalline state initially, which was found to be stable in time only for $\varepsilon=0.9$ and the highest density ($\eta=0.53725$) investigated.

 Event driven simulations of dense systems with a constant coefficient of restitution are known to undergo an inelastic collapse.
 Several mechanisms have been suggested to avoid the inelastic collapse.
 Here we proceed as follows: We introduce a virtual hull of very small width for each sphere.
-Two approaching spheres then collide 3 times: When the virtual hulls first touch each other, there is no change in momentum; then the real spheres collide \textit{elastically} when they touch; finally the inelastic change of momentum takes place when the virtual hulls touch upon receding.
-Thus the dissipation takes place only when the colliding particles are sufficiently separated, i.e. by the width of the hull.
-Each of these collisions is counted separately and we therefore divide the total number of collisions by three.
-In the simulations the width of the hull is taken to be $10^{-5}$ of the particles's diameter.
-The balance of energy input and dissipation requires $v_{\text{Dr}}^2\approx \frac{1-\varepsilon^2}{4}T/m$.
-We choose $v_{\text{Dr}}$ to achieve the same $T$ for different $\varepsilon$.
-It is convenient to use dimensionless units such that $a=2, m=1$ and $T=1$.
+Two approaching spheres then collide three times: When the virtual hulls first touch each other, there is no change in momentum; then the real spheres collide \textit{elastically} when they touch; finally the inelastic change of momentum takes place when the virtual hulls touch upon receding.
+Thus the dissipation takes place only when the colliding particles are sufficiently separated, i.e. by the width of the hull, which is taken to be $10^{-5}$ of the particles's diameter.